-We have a credit facility in place with a \$60 million borrowing base for borrowings and letters of credit.
-As of December 31, 2016, no amount was outstanding on our credit facility.
+We have a credit facility in place with \$60 million in commitments for borrowings and letters of credit.
+As of December 31, 2017, no amount was outstanding on our credit facility.
 If in the future we further utilize this facility, the level of our indebtedness could affect our operations in several ways, including the following: